If you could craft a beard that crosses both old world sophistication and the modern-day hipster, then you probably are picturing the Van Dyke beard.

 A Little History

 Wondering how Van Dyke beard style got its name?
-The trend started with a famous 17th century Flemish painter Anthony van Dyck.
-His pointed chin beard did not connect to his creative mustache, kicking off a trend of highly stylized facial hair.
+The trend started with the famous 17th-century Flemish painter Anthony van Dyck.
+His pointed chin beard did not connect to his creative mustache, kicking off a highly stylized facial hair trend.
 Notable figures that wore this style:

 - General Custer

 - Vladimir Lenin

 - King Charles I of England

 - even Colonel Sanders

 In the original style, the ends of the mustache would often be slightly curled upwards but less common today.